BozzleMay/rubiksCube/README.md

 # Rubik's Cube Project

 This is a simple project designed to emulate a rubik's cube and it's movements.
 The buttons mimic the available moves that can be made on a rubik's cube.
-The cube is designed using plain CSS.
+The project was developed with React.

 ### Making Moves